xisiot/lora-system/docs/Implementations/Controller.md

 |       Is Available        | Is Available (> 15 bytes)  |         Yes          | Null  |       MAC        | FPort = 0</br>FPending = 1 |
 |       Is Available        | Is Available (<= 15 bytes) |         Yes          | Null  | Application Data |             -              |

-### Interaction with LoRa™ Nework Server
+### Interaction with LoRa Nework Server

-The LoRa™ join server subscribes the topic CS-sub to receive join requests from LoRa™ network server, and publishes join accept on topic CS-pub to LoRa™ network server.
+The LoRa join server subscribes the topic CS-sub to receive join requests from LoRa network server, and publishes join accept on topic CS-pub to LoRa network server.

 * **Network Server to Network Controller**